A DEEPLY RESPECTED ANIMAL

 Troodos Mountain Donkey Sanctuary: Focuses on working with donkeys that were used for transport historically.
 This organisation focuses on welfare initiatives and adoption programs.

-Cyprus Donkey Protection Society: Advocates rescue initiatives across Cyprus, coordinating with sanctuaries and volunteers.
+Cyprus Donkey Protection Society: Advocates rescue initiatives across Cyprus, coordinating with other sanctuaries and volunteers.

 Larnaca Donkey Rescue Network: Based in the Larnaca district, this centre focuses on welfare and rescue in the greater Larnaca region.